JohnnyMorganz/luau-lsp/README.md

 Install the extension from the marketplace: https://marketplace.visualstudio.com/items?itemName=JohnnyMorganz.luau-lsp

+The extension will automatically populate the latest API types and documentation.

 To resolve your instance tree and provide module resolution, the language server uses Rojo sourcemaps.
 The language server will automatically create a `sourcemap.json` in your workspace root on startup and whenever files are added/created/renamed.